Welcome to the North Oyster Fire Rescue

 The department operates under establishing by-law with the Cowichan Valley Regional District.
 We are para-military in nature, with a Chief, Deputy Chief, Traning Officer, 2 Captains, 3 Lieutenants and Firefighters.

 Emergency dispatching is through North Island 911.
 Fire department members carry radio pagers that will alert them to the location and type of emergency.
 The total land area within the boundaries is estimated at approximately 38 square miles.

 Regular members attend regular weekly practices on Tuesdays at 7pm.
 There are also additional special practices, at various days and times, for larger practical training.

 Recruits have a six month training period, held at special Monday night practice, to become proficient in the skills they will need as a firefighter.
 Training standards are set under IFSTA and NFPA guidelines.

-The North Oyster Fire Department places a high emphasis on training members.
+The North Oyster Fire Rescue places a high emphasis on training members.
 A large percentage of the annual budget is allocated exclusively to training.
 Only well trained individuals can carry out their duties without undue risk to themselves or others.